 We have agreements with financial institutions to sell certain of our trade receivables and promissory notes from customers without recourse.
 In addition, we periodically sell certain letters of credit ("LCs"), without recourse, received from customers in payment for goods.

-The following table shows total receivables sold under factoring agreements and proceeds from sales of LCs for the indicated periods:
+The following table shows total receivables sold under factoring agreements for the indicated periods: